Buick Regal: Sixth generation (2018)

 On April 4, 2017, GM presented the sixth-generation 2018 Buick Regal at the GM Design Dome in Warren, Michigan; sales of the model line began in China on July 21, 2017.
-As with the Buick Cascada, the Regal became a captive import, as Buick sourced production of the model line entirely from Opel in Rüsselsheim.
+As with the Buick Cascada, the Regal became a captive import, as Buick sourced production of the model line entirely from Opel in Rüsselsheim, Germany.
 Derived from the Opel/Vauxhall Insignia B, the American-market Regal also gained a third divisional counterpart, as the model became the basis of the Holden ZB Commodore (the final generation of the Commodore line).

 The Regal moved to the GM E2XX (third-generation Epsilon) platform, adding 3.6 inches of wheelbase.
 While most closely related to the ninth (final) generation Chevrolet Malibu, it also shared its underpinnings with the third-generation Buick LaCrosse.
 Though growing in size, a key objective of the platform update was weight reduction, with 300-500 lb of curb weight removed.

 In a major design change, the Regal four-door sedan became exclusive to China, with all Regal sedans in North America moving to a five-door liftback configuration.
 The Regal TourX station wagon was introduced for 2018, becoming the first Regal station wagon since 1983.